Adaptations to Bushfire

 Task 2.
 Bushfire Disaster in Your Local Region (Communicating Geographical Information)

-Research a bushfire disaster in your local area (for example, the Blue Mountains bushfire of October 2013) and make a creative presentation (poster, infographic, etc) including the following:
+Research a bushfire disaster in your local area (for example, the Gospers Mountain Bushfire of 2019/20) and make a creative presentation (poster, infographic, etc) including the following:

 - Identify the location and extent of the bushfire